Jaseci-Labs/jaseci/examples/rpg_game/README.md

 ## Less Py more Jac : [jac_impl_2](./jac_impl/jac_impl_2/)

 In this iteration of the jac implementation for the RPG, some of the unique features of Jaclang, such as ```has``` variables, were explored.
-This feature allows for definitions of fields which will self initialize with an auto geneerate ```init```.
+This feature allows for definitions of fields which will self initialize with an auto generated ```init```.
+Another change made was that ```init``` functions has been completely removed from the codebase which means only auto generated initialization functions are used using ```has``` variables.
+However, as there are requirements to run some initialization operations ```postinit``` function is used which will run at the end of the auto generated ```init```.
 Furthermore, previously dynamically typed variables has been updated with type annotations.

 ![Jac_1 Vs Jac_2](./Diagrams/Jac_impl_2_comparison.png)